2022 Policy Priorities

-CBSA fosters the growth of successful access to capital programs, including the Advanced Industries Accelerator Grant Program, the Advanced Industries Investment Tax Credit, and the Advanced Industries Export Program.
-CBSA advocates to bring new investments to Colorado and explore new funding models that could attract additional public and private capital.
+CBSA fosters the growth of successful access to capital programs, including the Advanced Industries Accelerator Grant Program, the Advanced Industry Investment Tax Credit, and the Advanced Industries Export Program.
+CBSA advocates to bring new life sciences investments to Colorado and explore new funding models that could attract additional public and private capital.

 Cultivate an Educated Workforce

 CBSA supports workforce development initiatives to create a talent pipeline for the growing life sciences ecosystem.
 CBSA champions efforts to enhance Science, Technology, Engineering, and Math (STEM) education and encourages the development of educational pathways, internship programs, and other initiatives to grow Colorado’s life sciences workforce.